Skip to content

 TELEGRAM_BOT_TOKEN=123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11

 Clawbolt rejects all incoming messages by default.
-Before starting the server, configure who is allowed to message the bot.
+Before starting the server, configure your Telegram user ID.

 Terminal window